arielverbin/Babble/README.md

 1. Log in with your Babble account or register a new account.
 2. After logging in, you will be directed to the contacts screen, where you can see a list of your chats.
 3. Select a chat from the list to open the single chat screen.
 4. In the single chat screen, you can view and send messages to the chat participants.
-You can also attach files to your messages.
 5. Use the add contact screen to search for and add new contacts to your contact list.

 ## Real-Time Chatting